Has your pet bearded dragon been experiencing eye problems?

 The general term “infection” is a blanket statement for many possible issues affecting your pet’s eyes.

-An eye infection may also result from parasites such as mites living in and around your beardie’s eyes.
+An eye infection may also result from parasites such as mites living in and around your bearded dragon eyes.

 We will go more in-depth regarding mites in a later section, but it is important to note the warning signs of parasites include tiny black and red dots around the eye or on the eyelid.

-A clogged tear duct may also be the cause of swollen eyes.
+A clogged tear duct may also be the cause of swollen bearded dragons eyes.

 You will need a diagnosis from your vet to conclude an issue with the tear duct is the cause of this swelling.

-Swollen eyes may also be the result of a bacterial infection or fungal infection in the dragon.
+Swollen eyes may also result from a bacterial infection or fungal infection in the dragon.

 If you suspect your pet is suffering from a bacterial or fungal infection, it is important to seek medical attention.